-- 6.1 You will not be eligible for a grant, or part of a grant, if: - a) you have received, or have been approved to receive, financial assistance for costs associated with the items described in section 5, from another government assistance scheme, under the same ABN. - b) you have already applied in relation to the same property. - 6.2 The following costs are ineligible: - a) Damage to dwellings. - b) Damages that are covered by insurance noting you may be eligible for a grant for the portion of costs that are not covered by your insurance, or for amounts in excess of the value insured. - c) Own labour (including existing staff and own equipment). - d) Expansion projects, or areas that were not in active production at the time of the event.
-However, this does not prevent investing to improve future resilience through the use of more durable materials or design. - e) Loss of income.
+- 6.1 You will not be eligible for a grant, or part of a grant, if: - a) you have received, or have been approved to receive, financial assistance for costs associated with the items described in section 5, from another government assistance scheme, under the same ABN. - b) you have already applied in relation to the same property. - 6.2 The following costs are ineligible: - a) Damage to dwellings. - b) Damages that are covered by insurance noting you may be eligible for a grant for the portion of costs that are not covered by your insurance, or for amounts in excess of the value insured. - c) Own labour (including existing staff and own equipment). - d) Expansion projects, or for areas that were not in active production, however this should not prevent sensible preparation for future events, for example, through the use of more durable materials. - e) Loss of income.